ashwinikumar2003/Realtime-Chat-Application/README.md

 ## Environment Variables
 Create a .env file in the server directory with the following variables:

-PORT=5000\n
-MONGODB_URI=mongodb://your_mongodb_url\n
-JWT_SECRET=your_jwt_secret\n
+PORT=5000
+MONGODB_URI=mongodb://your_mongodb_url
+JWT_SECRET=your_jwt_secret

 ## Technologies Used
--MongoDB: NoSQL database for storing chat messages and user data.\n -Express.js: Node.js web application framework for building the server.\n -Node.js: JavaScript runtime environment for running the server.\n -Socket.io: Real-time engine for bi-directional communication between clients and server.\n -JSON Web Tokens (JWT): Secure method for authenticating users.
+- MongoDB: NoSQL database for storing chat messages and user data.
+- Express.js: Node.js web application framework for building the server.
+- Node.js: JavaScript runtime environment for running the server.
+- Socket.io: Real-time engine for bi-directional communication between clients and server.
+- JSON Web Tokens (JWT): Secure method for authenticating user.